-As a comic book collector, or rather, as an investor of collectible comic books, it’s important to be patient.
-And, to maintain proper fiduciary perspective.
 The comic book movie boom of the past decade will create a new generation of comic book readers and investors.
 Investment takes time.
 And, you may be better off buying a comic of moderate value now that will become valuable in the future.
 Consider: the most valuable comic books of the 1990s are not very valuable now.
 Not yet, anyway.

-What’s important to remember about collecting comic books from the Modern Age is keep perspective.
+What’s important to remember about collecting comic books from the Modern Age is to keep perspective.
 We live in an era where comic books are making a billion dollars at the box office.

 That is why you should research the most valuable comic books of the 1990s.
 The older a rare comic book is, the more valuable it becomes.

 That is something to bank on in the future.